 Adult femaleticks cause the most cases overall.
 While a few types of ticks are most known for tick paralysis, over 40 species can cause the condition.
 In North America, the American dog tick and Rocky Mountain wood tick are the most common species.

-Ally Koster is Finder's assistant publisher for car, home and pet insurance.
+Alexandra Koster is Finder's publisher for car, home and pet insurance.
+She has a Bachelor of Arts in Film and Cultural Studies from the University of Sydney.
 Her hobbies include reading product disclosure statements and deciphering complicated insurance lingo to help people save on their insurance so that they can spend their money on better things – like dogs.
-She graduated from the University of Sydney with a Bachelor of Arts in Film and Cultural Studies.

 How likely would you be to recommend finder to a friend or colleague?